-Pests of box
+Diseases of box

-Inclusion of a pesticide product does not indicate a recommendation or endorsement by RHS Gardening Advice.
+Inclusion of a product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.

 The RHS believes that avoiding pests, diseases and weeds by good practice in cultivation methods, cultivar selection, garden hygiene and encouraging or introducing natural enemies, should be the first line of control.
 If chemical controls are used, they should be used only in a minimal and highly targeted manner.

 Macrophoma leaf spot

 Macrophoma leaf spot is caused by the fungus Macrophoma candollei.
 It is a weakly pathogenic fungus, resulting in numerous tiny black raised fruiting bodies found on dying or dead straw-coloured leaves.
 Like Volutella blight, it is associated with plants under stress and is easily managed by improving cultural conditions.

 Both new and well established plants may fail completely for no obvious reason.
 This may be due to a soil-borne disease called Phytophthora root rot.